 B1 | Who is this product intended to be used for?

 B2 | Provide a clear description of what the product is designed to do and of how it is expected to be used

-Be Mindful is a web-based Mindfulness-based Cognitive Therapy (MBCT) course that guides participants through all the elements of MBCT in a minimum of 4 weeks.
-It is an asynchronous online course which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.
+Pathway through Arthritis is a web-based pain self-management program that empowers people living with arthritis with the skills and knowledge to better self-manage persistent pain, so it's no longer in control and enabling the reduced impact of arthritis for an improved quality of life.
+It is an asynchronous 4-week online program which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.

 B3 | Describe clearly the intended or proven benefits for users and confirm if / how the benefits have been validated

-The intended user benefits of the Be Mindful course are improvements in mental health with reductions in anxiety (GAD-7), depression (PHQ-9) and stress (PSS).
-These are achieved through mindfulness practice and cognitive behavioural approaches learnt throughout the course.
+The intended user benefits of Pathway through Arthritis are reductions in anxiety (GAD-7), depression (PHQ-9) and an improvement in Musculoskeletal Health (MSK-HQ).
+These are achieved through the practice of pain self-management methods, exercise, lifestyle changes and cognitive approaches learnt throughout the program.

 B4 | Please attach one or more user journeys which were used in the development of this product.
 Where possible please also provide your data flows

 Documentation of user journeys and data flows available on request.

 Establishing that the product is clinically safe to use.